tbiggsgithub/MRT-MODIS-Reprojection-Tool-quick-guide/README.md

 "G:\images\MOD09_reflectance\projected\mod_projection_file_MRT.prm" is the path and prm file from step 4, and "G:\images\MOD09_reflectance\projected\" is the output directory for the reprojected images.

-6. Modify ”mrtbatch_generate.bat”, including the directory with the hdf files (after the -d), and the prm file (after the -p)
+6. Modify ”mrtbatch_generate.bat”, including the directory with the hdf files (after the -d), the prm file (after the -p), and the output directory to put the reprojected images (after the -o).

 7. In MRT/bin, double click “mrtbatch_generate.bat”.
 Confirm that the output prm files were generated in the output directory.